 Welcome to Sleaford Museum...

 Sleaford's Museum of local history in its specially designed building is home to artefacts and stories that portray fascinating aspects of the town and area's unique past.
 Exhibitions in its colourful interior change frequently and visitors are united in their praise.
 Admission is free but your donations are welcomed and appreciated to help us to cover essential costs and to fund new exhibitions.
 The Museum is a completely volunteer run organisation and a registered charity.

-General information about your visit:
+General information about your visit when the Museum reopens: